isomerpages/govtech-gobusiness-main/_start-a-business/2d-register-your-business.md

       Here's what you need to know in order to register a  Limited Liability Partnership (LLP).

       **Application Fee**
-      - $100.00 for one-time registration fee
+      - $100 one-time registration fee
       - Additional $40.00 for provision every Alternate Address (optional)

       **Average Processing Time**